Dutch Dahlias on Parade 2020 – Discover Zundert’s Amazing Flower Parade

 Just as the summer begins to fade, the charming Dutch village of Zundert hosts a phenomenal festival of dahlia flowers.
-Unsurprisingly, the annual Zundert Flower Parade and the town decked in dahlias attract tens of thousands of visitors every year.
-One of the Netherlands’ most beautiful parades, the impressive structures built from flowers have been turning heads since 1936.
+Unsurprisingly, the annual Zundert Flower Parade has the town decked in dahlias and this attract tens of thousands of visitors every year.
+Furthermore, it has become one of the Netherlands’ most beautiful parades.
+The impressive structures built from flowers have been turning heads since 1936.
 This event is a must-see for fans of flowers, art or the downright bizarre!

 Rebecca in the European team attended the 2018 parade and Claire from the Sales Team attended in September 2017.
 If you have any questions about the event, they are very keen to share their personal experiences with you!
 They were captivated by the magnificent display of nature and art and highly recommend the tour!

 Discover the Benelux